Blog / Beginner's handbook / How to Start a Streetwear Brand in 6 Steps

 Ordering in bulk from a wholesaler is a good option if you have some capital to invest.
 Purchasing wholesale often means you get a lower price because the supplier got a lower price from the manufacturer.

-The downside of ordering in bulk is that you may not sell everything and you could end up with leftover stock.
-You also have to consider storage costs like renting a warehouse space, utility bills, and insurance.
-Remember that the money you put into inventory that goes unsold could’ve been invested elsewhere.
+The downside of ordering in bulk is that you may not sell everything and could end up with leftover stock.
+You must also consider storage costs like rent for warehouse space, utility bills, and insurance.
+Remember that the money you put into unsold inventory could’ve been invested elsewhere.

-What’s more, ordering in bulk means you don’t have as much margin to experiment with new or trendy designs because you’re always worrying about whether or not they’ll sell.
-This isn’t the case with POD
+What’s more, ordering in bulk means you don’t have as much margin to experiment with new or trendy designs because you’re constantly worrying about whether or not they’ll sell.
+This isn’t the case with POD.

 Products are made on demand when an order comes in, so you can offer as many designs as you like.